emji-hwang/spatialCUT-Tag/README.md

 # spatialCUT-Tag
-Phosphorylation of Pol II Serine Residues
+Profiling phosphorylation of serine residues in the RNA Polymerase II C-terminal domain.